borisrepl/boris/README.md

 Boris is written and maintained by Chris Corbyn (@d11wtq).
 You can use the code as you see fit.
 See the LICENSE file for details.

-## Show your support and help me get a new windsurfing board
+## Help me get a new windsurfing board

 If you use Boris, and you want to show your appreciation for the hard work that goes into making it, you might like to donate towards something I do for fun